Connect to Abacus.AI Using JDBC/ODBC

 10. Save the rule by clicking on the "Save rules" button.

-Steps to connect to a JDBC Database (Oracle Example)
+Steps to connect to Oracle (JDBC)

 Oracle has a different approach to database organization compared to some other databases like MySQL or SQL Server.
 In Oracle, what is often referred to as a "database" in other systems is more akin to a "schema" in Oracle.
 To connect to an Oracle database schema using the Abacus.AI platform, you should use the schema name as the "database name" in the connection configuration.
 Here's how to do it: